 Porco ate Ymir, who was Historia’s girlfriend, and now has all of her memories, which means he knows a lot about Historia.

 Not only that but we have seen how memories affect Titan Shifters, like when Armin inherited Bertholdt’s memories.

 So, both he and Historia could grow so much from meeting and interacting with one another.

-Not only that, but this could hopefully lead to some more revelations about Ymir with maybe a flashback with Porco’s memories from her?
+Along with this, their meeting could hopefully lead to some more revelations about Ymir with maybe a flashback with Porco’s memories from her?